 There are multiple IVF treatment protocols.

 Traditionally the long protocol is used where the regulatory gland which is known as the pituitary gland is suppressed.
 This takes approximately 3 weeks of injections before the process of stimulation starts.
 It is called a long protocol because it takes an additional three weeks of injections before we start the process of stimulation.

 This ensures that your own hormones do not interfere with the action of the subsequent hormone injections which are designed to stimulate egg growth.
 It is given as daily injections and usually starts on day 21 of your cycle.

-This medication is not contraceptive and we advise that you use condoms to avoid a pregnancy during this suppressive period.
+This medication is not a contraceptive and we advise that you use condoms to avoid a pregnancy during this suppressive period.

 These medications block the ovary from releasing the eggs before they are due for collection.
-They are administered by an injection around the 5th or 6th day of hormonal stimulation, after a scan and a blood test.
+They are administered by injection around the 5th or 6th day of hormonal stimulation, after a scan and a blood test.

-This treatment is usually used in cases of PCO (polycystic ovaries) where it reduces the chances of an over response.
+This treatment is usually used in cases of PCO (polycystic ovaries) where it reduces the chances of an overresponse.
 It can sometimes be used for your convenience and in the cases of some older women.
 It is rarely ineffective in blocking natural ovulation from occurring (1-2% when ovulation occurs before egg collection).